Mari-Wie/ArchCNL/CONTRIBUTING.md

 ArchCNL's documentation is split three-fold:

-1. Java and XML comments in the code, ontologies, pom files, log4j configuration files, etc. These comments should point out important things directly where it matters.
+1. Java and XML comments in the code, ontologies, pom files, log4j configuration files, etc. These comments should point out "important things" directly where it matters.
+"Important things" are not HOW the code is written (code should be self-explanatory), but WHY it is written that way.
 (Simplified) example:
 ```Java
 public void someMethod(int importantParameter) {
   // PoorlyWrittenLibrary has problems with integers, but work fine with longs